 The Sleepy Whale290 South Arizona Avenue, Chandler

-The Sleepy Whale opened for daily beer-slinging service in downtown Chandler in early May.
-Since then, it's happily been received by the community according to part-owner (along with Tony Fatica and Ryan Kemmet) Justin Evans — also of The Wandering Tortoise and Flagstaff's Hops on Birch.
-The beer bar and bottle shop has 32 taps, and features Arizona beer companies like Wren House, Arizona Wilderness, Pueblo Vida in Tucson, Dark Sky from Flagstaff, and more.
+The Sleepy Whale opened for daily beer-slinging service in downtown Chandler in 2019 by some of the dudes behind The Wandering Tortoise and The Theodore.
+Since then, it's happily been received by the community.
+The beer bar and bottle shop has 32 taps and features Arizona beer companies like Wren House, Arizona Wilderness, Pueblo Vida in Tucson, Dark Sky from Flagstaff, and more.

 Murphy's Law Irish Pub58 South San Marcos Place, Chandler